sfc-gh-bhess/snowpipe_rest/spring/README.md

 java -jar target/SnowpipeRest-0.0.1-SNAPSHOT.jar
 ```

+Additionally, if a payload includes too many rows to insert, we will batch
+the rows into smaller batches.
+There is a parameter to adjust the batchsize,
+`snowpiperest.batch_size`, which defaults to `144`.
+You can also set it via an
+environment variable named `SNOWPIPEREST_BATCH_SIZE`.

 ## Running with Docker
 If you want to build a Docker container for this application, you can run
 `make docker` which builds for the local platform.